AlbertKovak/rsschool-cv/cv.md

 - Second year student (Radioinformatics)
   - 2021-2022: Minsk, Belarus, Belarusian State University of Informatics and Radioelectronics (BSUIR)
 ## Languages
-- Russian - native speaker.
+- Russian - Native speaker.
 - English - A2 (Taught at school and university)
 ---
 ---